saleor/saleor-docs/docs/advanced/internationalization.md

 > **Note**
 >
-> Translated property is returned if there is an existing `ModelTranslation` with the same `language_code` as the user’s currently active language.
+> The translated property is returned if there is an existing `ModelTranslation` with the same `language_code` as the user’s currently active language.
-> Otherwise, the original property (not translated) is returned.
+> Otherwise, the original property (untranslated) is returned.